Foodhall project

 'The Foodhall Project is an inspirational piece of social engineering that has design at its heart.
 Design as an agenda and design as a means to address inequality and societal division.'- Richard Brook on foodhall's Judging in Sheffield Design Awards 2016.

-I founded the Foodhall project with Jamie Wilde in 2015, a social enterprise focussed on creating a new kind of community space for the city.
-I acted as ceo of the project for seven years and grew the project from a piece of architectural theory and radial city planning into a large project with over thirteen ‘branches’ and continuous improvement, with over 12 employees.
+I founded the Foodhall project with Jamie Wilde in 2015, a social enterprise focused on creating a new kind of community space for the city.
+I acted as ceo of the project for seven years.
+I grew the project from a piece of architectural theory and radial city planning into a large project with over thirteen ‘branches’ and continuous improvement, with over 12 employees.

-My time included Leading the entire lifecycle of the project, from business planning to delivering a day to day services, listening and developing with the feedback from the communities.
+My time included leading the entire lifecycle of the project, from business planning to delivering day-to-day services, and incorporating feedback from the communities.
 I also built a system of social architecture for the space, which was rapidly changing and evolving.
-Much of my work was spent developing the project, and at front of the project.
-My co directors over time were Jamie Wilde, Isaac Tendler, Sam Atkinson and Alyce Biddle.
+Much of my work was spent developing the project, and at the forefront of the project.
+My co-directors over time were Jamie Wilde, Isaac Tendler, Sam Atkinson and Alyce Biddle.

-Most importantly, the agenda to genuinely listen to the points of view and understandings of the people who use the service, understanding their root needs and orientating provision towards that.
-Many of these people faced significant difficulty In their lives that included drug and alcohol addiction, homelessness, mental health difficulties, refugee and asylum seeking.
+Most importantly, the agenda is to genuinely listen to the perspectives and understandings of the people who use the service, understanding their root needs and orienting provision towards that.
+Many of these people faced significant difficulty in their lives that included drug and alcohol addiction, homelessness, mental health difficulties, refugee and asylum seeking.

-The space was also the basis for idea of social architecture, and is an example of development in this field.
-Many of my ideas have emerged and grown from my work within the project and as my work was continually engaged in public, community development with the unique cross section of society.
+The space was also the basis for the ideas in social architecture, and is an example of development in this field.
+Many of my ideas have emerged and grown from my work within the project, and as my job involved public and community development with a unique cross-section of society.

-The Project is now multi award winning, receiving the a Macewan award for architecture and social good, civic trust's Peoples choice award as the most popular new intervention in Sheffield by a landslide despite having the lowest budget throughout all categories.
-It was also validated by a panel of esteemed judges receiving the best small project award.
-It has been featured in all major newspapers and many smaller more community based articles have been written (Shout out to the open journalists!) it’s also been featured in the Venice biennale of architecture
+The Project is now multi-award winning, receiving the Macewan award for architecture and social good, Civic Trust's People's Choice award as the most popular new intervention in Sheffield by a landslide, despite having the lowest budget throughout all categories.
+It was also validated by a panel of esteemed judges, receiving the best small project award.
+It has been featured in all major newspaper,s and many smaller, more community-based articles have been written (Shout out to the open journalists!), It’s also been featured in the Venice Biennale of Architecture.

 .